subabrain/PHP-GTK3-RPGET/README.md

 # PHP-GTK3-RPGET
-A Tool to encrypt files in PHP-GTK3
+A Tool to encrypt Files in PHP-GTK3

 ## HOWTO